denissimon/SwiftEvents/README.md

 #### Manual

-Drag `SwiftEvents.swift` anywhere in your project.
+Copy the `Sources` folder into your project.

 Usage
 -----